debanjana/medi-appointment/README.md

 # setMD-poc
-This is a POC for SetMD an app that will help Dr Schedule appointments and Integrate with Klara service
+This is a POC for SetMD an app that will help doctor Schedule appointments and Integrate with Klara service

 This is an Angular 7 application with Ionic Framework.